ninathedev/why-am-i-doing-this/README.md

 Use periods right!

 (Part 3)
-The is use of comma is to pause
+The use of comma is to pause
 And it continues on
 Used to avoid getting lost
 Use commas right!